kaunel85/ong-bylaws/bylaws.md

 119.

 120. A snow removal plan will be in place by the House Manager and Vice President and presented to the Chapter no later than September 15th.
 Should the Chapter decide at that point that a snowplow contract is required, the Parking Lot Manager and Parking Lot Advisor are responsible for securing a contract prior to September 30th.
 All members are required to support all snow removal activities.
-Following a snow storm (regardless of whether there is a contract) the entrance to the driveway needs to be cleared, the sidewalk, front stairs, and back stairs, all need to be cleared by 7am.
+Following a snow storm (regardless of whether there is a contract) the entrance to the driveway needs to be cleared, the sidewalk, front stairs, and back stairs, all need to be cleared within 24 hours, preferring earlier.

 ## ARTICLE IX – DISCIPLINE